saturndelta/TaskManager/README.md

    - Click "Deploy"
    - Copy the web app URL provided after deployment

-### 3. Configure the Frontend
+### 3. Access Your Application

-1. Open `script.js` in a text editor
-2. Replace `YOUR_GOOGLE_SCRIPT_ID_HERE` in the `API_URL` constant with your deployed web app URL
+1. Open the web app URL in your browser

-### 4. Deploy to GitHub Pages

-1. Create a new GitHub repository
+2. Register a new account
-2. Upload all files from this project to your repository
-3. Go to repository Settings > Pages
-4. Select the main branch as the source and click Save
-5. Your site will be published at `https://yourusername.github.io/repository-name/`
+3. Start creating and managing tasks

 ## Usage